taurr/bevy-template-rs/README.md

   - If enabling the feature `editor`, the project will attempt to use [bevy_editor_pls].

+- **Minimal template**

+  - Minimal application template.
+Really only the basics for a project (Though still with WASM support).

 - **Library template for a small library crate.**

   - Includes example of integration testing.